Curious-Ujjwal/MISDashboard_ShreeCements/curjobs.md

 -> Batch file for automating downloads -- DONE
    (Make action on Task Scheduler to execute this batch file) -> Make models for final CSV datesheet --
--> Collecting the CSV data of four sheets in different variables -- -> Declutter all the data from those variables, just keeping only data-containing cells -- -> Then, the function for preparing the combined data sheet in the required format -- -> Function for storing that in Django database. [includes authentication, automation of Session cookie] -- -> Function to pass the data from the final-sheet(s) onto the webpage --
+-> Collecting the CSV data of four sheets in different variables -- DONE -> Declutter all the data from those variables, just keeping only data-containing cells -- -> Then, the function for preparing the combined data sheet in the required format -- -> Function for storing that in Django database. [includes authentication, automation of Session cookie] -- -> Function to pass the data from the final-sheet(s) onto the webpage --

+##Features to be tested on the server while deploying:
+-> Make Task Scheduler to execute the batch file(filestorehelp.bat) every day -> Make Task Scheduler to execute the batch file for cleanup.py -> Organise the url for later tasks, LOL